 DO NOT BE SCAMMED!!!
 If you are interested in purchasing a puppy off the internet from ANY breeder - use some common sense.
 If the deal sounds too good to be true.....it is.
 As for fraud control please ask your prospective breeder for SOMETHING.
-I recommend a picture of your name on a piece of paper with the date with the puppy standing next to that picture.
+A video call is best - you can see the puppy live and almost all breeders now have that technology with FB Messenger, Google Duo or Skype.
+If they do not then I recommend a picture of your name on a piece of paper with the date with the puppy standing next to that picture.
 If a scammer has stolen a picture he/she will not be able to do that for you because they do not have the puppy.
 Or references - a legitimate breeder will always be able to provide a reference from another buyer.
 There are just as many scammers stealing my photos to scam individuals as there are scammers taking innocent client's money.
 I don't mean to scare anyone.
 Everyone needs to protect themselves when purchasing anything through the internet.

 DAD - Vladimir